LibraryOfCongress/api.congress.gov/BillEndpointDocumentation.md

           - A referrer URL to the member item in the API.
 Documentation for the member endpoint is in progress.
         - `<district>` (e.g. 12)
           - The congressional district that the bill or resolution sponsor represents.
-          - Note that this element will be empty for Senate sponsors and will be "0" for states, territories, or districts where there is only one congressional district.
+          - Note that this element will be "0" for states, territories, or districts where there is only one congressional district.
 - `<cosponsors>`
   - Parent container for any cosponsors of the bill or resolution.
 The `<cosponsors>` element may include the following children:
     - `<countIncludingWithdrawnCosponsors>` (e.g. 31)